ibm-watson-data-lab/seti_at_ibm/setigopublic.md

 ### Celestial Coordinates of Candidate Events
 ##### GET /v1/coordinates/aca

+**Description**:
+See the `/v1/aca/meta/all` endpoint in order to download the entire SignalDB table.

-**Description**: Returns a JSON object that lists the exact RA and DEC coordinates for 'Candidate' observations available in the Public SETI database.
+Returns a JSON object that lists the exact RA and DEC coordinates for 'Candidate' observations available in the Public SETI database.
 The structure of the returned JSON object is